-When the troops of Frederik Hendrik conquered Maastricht in 1632, it meant the end of the Franciscan monastery.
-In 1638, Father Vink and the others (forming together the Five Heads or 'Vief Köp') were convicted and beheaded for treason.
-They were found to be knowledgeable of a plot to surrender the city to the Spaniards.
+The conquering of Maastricht by the troops of Frederik Hendrik in 1632 meant the end of the Franciscan monastery.
+In 1638, Father Vink and four others (forming the Five Heads or 'Vief Köp') were convicted and beheaded for treason.
+They were suspected of a plot to surrender the city to the Spaniards.
 In the following year, the Franciscan 'minderbroeders' were forced to leave the city.
 After they had left, the church was turned into an arsenal until 1867.
-The monastery buildings had several uses, including a reformed orphanage (1640-1690), a military hospital (1685-1798), a prison (until 1917) and even a sauerkraut factory.
+The other monastery buildings had several uses, including a reformed orphanage (1640-1690), a military hospital (1685-1798), a barrack (until 1917) and even a sauerkraut factory.

 It was at the beginning of 1879 that state architect Jacobus van Lokhorst was assigned to reconstruct the Franciscan church as archives and library.
 Architect Pierre Cuypers made plans for a complete restoration of the church.
-During the restoration work, the seventeenth century cupola, the Star of the Sea Chapel (Sterre der Zeekapel) presented somewhat of a problem.
-According to Cuypers, the Baroque cupola in´Jesuit style´ clashed with the gothic character of the church.
+During the restoration work, the seventeenth century cupola on the Sterre der Zeekapel (Star of the Sea Chapel) presented somewhat of a problem.
+According to Cuypers, the Baroque cupola, in´Jesuit style´, clashed with the gothic character of the church.
 With the permission of the Minister of Foreign Affairs, the cupola was dismantled in 1880 and the arches of the chapel ceiling were rebuilt in gothic style.

 By the end of 1881, a section of the church was taken to be used for archives.
 In december, the archives from the State Archives were moved from the Lenculenstraat to the Sint Pieterstraat, accompanied by the city archives and the Maastricht Library three years later in 1884.
 Also in 1884, the depots and office spaces were all equipped with furniture, specially designed in neo-gothic style.
-Today some of these pieces such as cabinets, tables and chairs can still be seen in the Star of the Sea Chapel (Sterre der Zeekapel).
-The monastery buildings remained furnished as a prison until 1917, when the Tapijn prison was established.
-Since then, the monastery complex has also served as a sauerkraut factory, the workshop of artist Charles Vos and a work place for the blind and people recovering from TBC.
+Today some of these pieces such as cabinets, tables and chairs can still be seen in the Star of the Sea Chapel.
+The monastery buildings remained furnished as barracks until 1917, when the Tapijn prison was established.
+Since then, the monastery complex has also served as a sauerkraut factory, the workshop of artist Charles Vos, a work place for the blind and people recovering from TBC.

-In the 1930s there were repeated protests against the overcrowdedness and neglect of the buildings.
-After a year of searching for funds, in 1939 the national archives 'Panhuysen' at the time was finally able to lay the first stone of the restoration and expansion of the archives.
-With the outbreak of the war, the building and especially the furnishing of the archives were often delayed.
+In the 1930s there were repeated complaints about lack of space and neglect of the buildings.
+After years of searching for funds, state archivist Panhuysen was finally able to start restoring and expanding the archives in 1939.
+With the outbreak of the war, however, the building and furnishing of the archives was delayed.
 It wasn't until the end of 1941 that the work was completed.
-In december, the State Archives of Limburg discretely occupied the buildings.
-The monastery buildings had become so damaged during the war that the original south and east wings had to be completely torn down.
-The wing along the Sint Pieterstraat was reconstructed to its previous condition of the eighteenth century.
-After the war, the Franciscan church remained furnished for a long time as archive depot with beautiful neo-gothic cabinets.
+In December that year, the State Archives of Limburg started to occupy the monastery buildings.
+They had become so damaged during the war that the original south and east wings had to be completely torn down.
+The wing on the side of the Sint Pieterstraat was reconstructed to its previous condition of the eighteenth century.
+After the war, the Franciscan church remained furnished as archive depot with beautiful neo-gothic cabinets.
 By the beginning of 1962, the cupolas were restored and a more modern archive establishment was installed in the buttresses.

 fusion of old and new

 Since 1980, plans were being made to expand the State Archives of Limburg.
-Other locations in Maastricht were considered, such as Randwyck, where the archives might be better situated.
-Luckily, in 1984, the decision was made to realise the expansion at the existing location on the Sint Pieterstraat, under the motto: to use a monument is to maintain it.
+Other locations in Maastricht were considered, such as Randwyck.
+Luckily, in 1984, the decision was made to realise the expansion at the existing location on the Sint Pieterstraat, under the motto: to use a monument is to preserve it.
 During the most recent restoration of the Franciscan church (1995-1996), the choir and underground auditorium were built.
 The central nave of the church and its buttresses were furnished as the study hall.